goncalovalverde/seshat/README.md

 Install Python 3 and the pip package manager.

 If you're using Windows, install Python from Anaconda distribution (https://www.anaconda.com/products/individual).
 This will install some essential packages that fail to install via the standard python distribution.
+No guarantees that it will work well in Windows!

 Then run to install required modules: